If you have a favorite recipe, and it’s not vegan, chances are you can turn it vegan quite easily!

 Most of the times, when a recipe calls for milk, it really just needs some sort of slightly fatty liquid to make it work well.
 You can get a variety of sauces from “Alfredo” to “caramel” sauce with almond milk or other non-dairy milks.

-Heavy whipping cream can easily be subbed out with a nice thick scoop of coconut cream, cup for cup.
+Heavy Whipping Cream can easily be subbed out with a nice thick scoop of coconut cream, or full fat canned coconut milk, cup for cup.
+Coconut cream can be easily scooped from a refrigerated can of full fat coconut milk.

 Buttermilk can easily be obtained by adding a tablespoon or so of lemon juice to 8 oz of almond or soy milk.
 Let rest about 5 minutes until curdled, and voila! buttermilk.

 When I first went vegan, finding a good vegan cheese was not an option… but times they are a changin’.
-First, there’s Daiya… it’s stretch, melty, salty and all together glorious compared to most of the vegan cheese options I have tasted (and believe me, I’ve tasted many).
-For a pizza topping, a melty cheesy quesadilla binder, or just an add in to salads, Daiya is my go to cheese.
-It’s available in Cheddar and Mozzarella in all Whole Foods location nationwide.
+For a pizza topping, a melty, cheesy binder, or just as an add in to salads, Daiya is my go to cheese.
+It’s available in assorted varieties in stores across the US.

-Seriously, check out your local market to see if they carry a vegan cheese variety of some sort… chances are, they will.
-Even my teeny tiny hometown is now stocking a vegan sliceable cheddar… in almost every grocery store!
+Check out your local market to see if they carry a vegan cheese variety of some sort… chances are, they will.

 And, I cannot forget to mention my all time favorite cheese substitute for everyday use: nutritional yeast.
 This stuff can be found in the bulk food section of many health foods stores (as well as Whole Foods) and is like a magical yellow powder that sprinkles a nice cheesy taste on whatever you add it to.